Anaminus/rbxmk/fragments/en-us/commands/dump.md

 Dump the script API.

 # Arguments
 	FORMAT

 # Description
-Dumps the API of the rbxmk Lua environment.
+The **dump** command dumps the API of the rbxmk Lua environment.
 The following formats are supported:

 ```
 %s